It’s been a few weeks Xiaomi has launched the new lineup of their Smart TVs in India.

 Although you have to keep in mind not to open the package yourself as the warranty of the TV will be void.

-It is crucial because you will be getting one years warranty on TV, a two-year warranty on the Panel and six months warranty on accessories which is, on the Bluetooth TV remote.
+It is crucial because you will be getting a year’s warranty on TV, a two-year warranty on the Panel and six months’ warranty on accessories which is, on the Bluetooth TV remote.

 You will be getting a call for the installation of the TV which is arranged by the delivery partner of Xiaomi, Flipkart in this case.

 It is the part where you have to keep patience and wait for the technician to appear so that he can is inspect everything is okay with the package and the contents.

 Inside is the 43 inch 4K TV, the TV stands for putting it on a tabletop, and power cable.

 There is a plastic bag, with the Bluetooth TV remote (without batteries), and some screws to fit the TV stand with the TV, along with some manual booklets.
 This is pretty much it in the box.

 The Build Quality of Mi TV 4X

 The best quality of Mi TV isn’t excellent, but it isn’t that bad either.
 More than 90% of the front part is the LCD panel, enclosed with plastic on the sides.

 It does not feel good if we touch the plastic on the sides of the TV, same goes for the back of the TV which is mostly plastic.